Why audiobooks for kids are so beneficial and how to get kids addicted to audiobooks as young as preschool age!

 Ask Them To Tell You About the Books They’re Listening To

 I loved helping my son recount and explain what he was listening to.
-It also taught him to pick up more details and increase comprehension skills.
+It also taught him to pick up more details and increase his listening comprehension skills.

 One warning, don’t grill them or make it a quiz.
 Just make it fun and ask them to tell you their favorite parts.

 Be Excited for Them and Model a Love for Listening to Audiobooks

 Whenever we go to the library, I act like we’re in for the best most fun experience!
 Your attitude rubs off, so let them know how fun and exciting this can be!